nicolasbrunner/articles/mountainbike/diyframewrap.md

 ![Detail shot of frame with tape](/assets/diyframewrap/DSC08400.jpeg)
 ![Detail shot of frame with tape](/assets/diyframewrap/DSC08381.jpeg)

 And then, get out and ride the damn bike.
 After all we buy bikes for the riding experience.
 Well, at least mostly for the riding experience.
+And just a little bit to stare at them too.

 ![Riding the finished mountainbike](/assets/diyframewrap/DSC09982.jpeg)